Purpose, Hopes, and Dreams,

-I believe that at some stage in our lives we all come to a point where we ask: “What is my purpose in life?”, “Am I living my dream?”, or “Have I lost sight of my dream, and I am now walking in darkness without a dream?”
-My hope is that we never lose sight that we can change our experiences, and dream a different dream, because we get to choose again, and again the path for ourselves.
+I believe that at some stage in our lives we all come to a point where we ask, “what is my purpose in life”, “Am I living my dream”, or “Have I lost sight of my dream, and now walk in darkness without a dream.”
+My hope is that we never lose sight that we can change our lives, our experiences and dream a different dream, because we get to choose again and again the path for ourselves.

-My dream is that as women and girls we embrace our strength, and our softness, and not allow others to define this for us.
+My dream is that as women, girls, and allies that we embrace our strength, and our softness, and not allow others to define this for us.

-My dream is that as women, and girls we realize that which we teach we also learn, and sometimes that which we learn can be challenging, but always rewarding.
+My dream is that as women and girls we realize that which we teach we also learn, and sometimes that which we learn can also be challenging, but always rewarding.

-My dream is that as women, and girls we boldly claim the creativity, and healing that is within us, and that we use this gift to heal ourselves, as well as to support others in their healing.
+My dream is that as women and girls we boldly claim the creativity and healing that is within us, that we use this to heal ourselves, and to support others in their healing.

-My dream is that as women, and girls we not allow fear, and despair to keep us stuck in the past, but that we use the past, and the present to improve our future.
+My dream is that as women and girls we not allow fear, and despair to create our futures, and keep us stuck in the past.

-My dream is that as women, and girls we will look back over the entirety of our lives no matter what the positives or negatives were, and say: “Well done.”
+My dream is that as women and girls we will look back over the entirety of our lives and say well done no matter what the positives, and negatives were, and are.

 My dream is that as women, and girls we respect our experiences mentally, emotionally, physically, and spiritually no matter what stage of life we are experiencing.

-My dream is that as women, and girls we see our selves as healers with an inspirational presence of balance, clarity, softness, and wisdom.
+My dream is that as women and girls see our selves as healers, and leaders with an inspirational presence of, balance, clarity, softness, and wisdom.

-Women As Allies is an organization whose mission is to bring women and girls and those who are our allies together to create opportunities for education, dialogue, networking, healing and action.
-And to build relationships of peace, compassion, trust and hope.
-That will bring about an increase in individual, collective and universal consciousness.
-On social justice issues, as well as on issues that involve our everyday experiences in living.
+Women As Allies is an organization whose mission is to bring women and girls of color, and those who are our allies together to create opportunities for education, dialogue, networking, healing, and action.
+And to build communities, and relationships of compassion, trust, and hope, that will bring about an increase in individual, collective, and universal consciousness on social justice issues, as well as on issues that involve our everyday experiences in living.

-Our goals are to create opportunities and space to affirm our individual selves and each other, and to share an understanding,” that what happens to one of us happens to all of us.”
-We invite the males in our lives to be involved in this understanding and to take actions on our behalf.
+Our goals are to create opportunities, and space to affirm our individual selves, and each other, and to share an understanding,” that what happens to one of us happens to all of us.”

 Our objectives are to share our experiences, to express our concerns, and challenges, and to take actions that come from a place of heart, and consciousness rather than fear.